CageEye/archive-sealab-international-website/src/pages/solutions/atlantic-salmon-and-seafood.md

   featuredimage: /img/Innovation_1-2550-for-website.jpg
   left: '## Want to equip your camera with a brain?'
   linkButtons:
-    - path: /contact
+    - path: /contact/
       text: Book a Meeting
   right: >-
     SEALAB are developing System on Chip (SoC) with FPGA technology inside that fulfil the most demanding computer vision and AI tasks.
 The on-chip processing gets past challenges around massive data generation and poor image quality by doing the processing in the camera unit itself.
-Our system on chip can be customised for different cameras, and remotely reprogrammed to perform even more advanced tasks.
+Our System on Chip can be customised for different cameras, and remotely reprogrammed to perform even more advanced tasks.

     If you are interested in upgrading your underwater camera with FPGA technology from SEALAB, contact us for a meeting.